BackstagecrewIS/tictactoe/README.md

 Further Testing

-The Website was tested on Google Chrome ...
+The Website was tested on Google Chrome on both a laptop and mobile phone for functionality

-The website was viewed on a variety of devices using [Responsive Design Checkers](http://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fbackstagecrewis.github.io%2Ftictactoe%2F&width=1400&height=700) and [AmIResponsive](https://ui.dev/amiresponsive?url=https://backstagecrewis.github.io/tictactoe/)
+The responsivity of the website was checked on a variety of devices using [Responsive Design Checkers](http://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fbackstagecrewis.github.io%2Ftictactoe%2F&width=1400&height=700) and [AmIResponsive](https://ui.dev/amiresponsive?url=https://backstagecrewis.github.io/tictactoe/)

 A large amount of testing was done to ensure that the game functions correctly.